remix-run/react-router/docs/guides/migrating-5-to-6.md

+---
-# Migrating React Router v5 to v6
+title: Migrating React Router v5 to v6
+---

 _Note: This document is still a work in progress!
 The migration process from React Router v5 to v6 isn't yet as smooth as we would like it to be.
 We are